-Note regarding the above table: It was determined that upgrades to the Distributed Control System (DCS) primarily involve computer hardware and software which do not fall within the definition of a "project" under California Environmental Quality Act because there would be no physical change in the environment.
+Note regarding the Key Milestones table (above): It was determined that upgrades to the Distributed Control System (DCS) primarily involve computer hardware and software which do not fall within the definition of a "project" under California Environmental Quality Act because there would be no physical change in the environment.
 The project delivery method for this project is Progressive Design-Build with pre-design and design components.
 Construction Notice-to-Proceed represents the start of fabrication/manufacturing.
-Design activities for the remaining new DCS conversion effort at NPF Wet Weather Treatment Facility under SSIP Project "10015809 WWE Facility-wide DCS Upgrade" are still ongoing.
-Field testing and commissioning under the WW-685R North Shore Pump Station (NSS) contract and coordination between the NSS and the DCS project teams are also ongoing during this reporting period.
+Design activities related to datalink for the remaining new DCS conversion effort at NPF Wet Weather Treatment are in progress under Segment 8 of Project 10015809 WWE Facility-wide DCS Upgrade.
+The software modification and field start-up support for dry weather pumps and DCS Ovation Construction for WW-685R North Shore Pump Station (NSS) is substantially completed.
+The Final DCS O&M for WW-685R North Shore Pump Station (NSS) is being developed.
+Support and Upgrades Phase for NSS will commence next quarter.

-North Shore Pump Station DCS Hardware Operational Readiness Test
+North Shore Pump Station Server Cabinet Troubleshooting